doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

     echo "You failed $FAILS out of $TESTS tests" echo "Your grade is $PASSES/$TESTS"
 ```
-> Next, we check test `-s` to check whether or not `grep-score.txt` is empty (returns true if file exists and is not empty),  which determines whether or not the student passed all their tests or not.
+> Next, we test `-s` to check whether or not `grep-score.txt` is empty (returns true if file exists and is not empty),  which determines whether or not the student passed all their tests or not.
 This is because if all the tests pass, the output will not contain the text `"Tests run:"`, which means `grep-score.txt` should be empty.

 > Therefore, if `grep-score.txt` is not empty, then we want to get the numbers from the test to see how many tests we failed.
 We can do this by using grep again with `-o "[0-9]*"` and then saving the output in a text file called `number.txt`.
 The option `-o` refers to only-matching, which means only the text that matches will be output.
 The option `"[0-9]*"` is a pattern that identifies any number, and the `*` at the end means the pattern can occur multiple times.